Olrik-WP/SC-DataRunnerNet/README.md

 - Aggressive retry pass (CLAHE clipLimit 4.0, ×3 upscale, unsharp mask) re-runs whenever the first pass returned an empty terminal name or any Unknown status, and merges results back without overwriting good values.
+- **Colour-based BUY/SELL tab detection**: hue/saturation analysis of the
+  tab area runs independently of OCR text — this is the most reliable guard against the most dangerous class of misreport (sending SELL data as BUY).

 ### What still needs your eye